Affiliate Fraud

 Affiliate Fraud Detection & Compliance

-Click fraud, conversion manipulation, traffic quality scoring, KYC requirements, and compliance workflows.
-How to protect your affiliate program from fraud while meeting regulatory requirements.
+Click fraud, traffic quality scoring, KYC, and compliance workflows.
+Protect your affiliate program from fraud.

 Setting Up an iGaming Affiliate Program